-In December 2008, the Senior Executive Incentive Plan was approved by the HRC and our then sole voting stockholder, to be effective January 1, 2009.
+Our annual cash incentive plan for the named executive officers is the Senior Executive Incentive Plan.
 The awards granted pursuant to the Senior Executive Incentive Plan are intended to qualify as performance-based compensation under Section 162(m) of the Code.
 Eligibility to participate in the Senior Executive Incentive Plan is limited to senior executives of Caesars and its subsidiaries who are or at some future date may be, subject to Section 16 of the Exchange Act.
-The 162(m) Plan Committee set the performance criteria, target percentages, and participants under the Senior Executive Incentive Plan in February 2013.
-The 162(m) Plan Committee set the bonus target for each participant in the Senior Executive Incentive Plan at 0.5% of the Company's EBITDA for 2014.
+The 162(m) Plan Committee set the performance criteria, target percentages, and participants under the Senior Executive Incentive Plan in May 2015.
+The 162(m) Plan Committee set the bonus target for each participant in the Senior Executive Incentive Plan at 0.5% of the Company's EBITDA for 2015.
 Subject to the foregoing and to the maximum award limitations, no awards will be paid for any period unless we achieve positive EBITDA.
 The Senior Executive Incentive Plan is discretionary, including making no payments under the plan.

 Messrs.
-Loveman, Colvin, Jenkin, Donovan, and Shaukat and certain other executive officers participated in the Senior Executive Incentive Plan for 2014.
+Frissora, Loveman, Hession, Jenkin, Donovan, and Shaukat and certain other executive officers participated in the Senior Executive Incentive Plan for 2015.
 As noted above, the 162(m) Plan Committee has authority to reduce bonuses earned under the Senior Executive Incentive Plan and also has authority to approve bonuses outside of the Senior Executive Incentive Plan to reward executives for special personal achievement.

-It has been the 162(m) Plan Committee's practice to implement its discretion under the Senior Executive Plan (decrease the bonus target of 0.5% of EBITDA) by reference to the achieved performance goals and bonus formulas used under the Bonus Plan discussed below.
+It has been the 162(m) Plan Committee's practice to implement its discretion under the Senior Executive Incentive Plan (decrease the bonus target of 0.5% of EBITDA) by reference to the achieved performance goals and bonus formulas used under the Bonus Plan discussed below.

 The Bonus Plan provides the opportunity for our senior executives and other participants to earn an annual bonus payment based on meeting corporate financial and non-financial goals.
 The goals may change annually to support our short or long-term business objectives.
 These goals are set at the beginning of each fiscal year by the HRC.
 In accordance with the terms of the Bonus Plan, the HRC is authorized to revise the financial goals on a semi-annual basis if external economic conditions indicated that the original goals did not correctly anticipate movements of the broader economy.
-Based on performance goals set by the HRC each year, there are minimum requirements that must be met in order for a bonus to be provided under the Bonus Plan.
-Just as bonus payments are increased as performance goals are exceeded, results falling short of goals reduce or eliminate bonus payments.
-In order for participants in the Bonus Plan to receive a bonus, a minimum attainment of 85% of the financial goals approved by the HRC must be met; however, the HRC has the discretion to award bonuses even if the target threshold is not met.
+In order for participants in the Bonus Plan to receive a bonus, the Company must achieve at least 85% of the financial goals approved by the HRC, although the HRC has the discretion to award bonuses even if the target threshold is not met.

-The Bonus Plan performance criteria, target percentages, and plan awards under the Bonus Plan for the bonus payments for the fiscal year ended December 31, 2014 (paid in 2015) were set in February 2014; however, the HRC continued its past practice of periodically reviewing performance criteria against plan.
-For the 2014 plan year, the Bonus Plan's goal for our named executive officers and other members of senior management consisted of a combination of Adjusted EBITDA and customer satisfaction improvement, with cash flow incorporated for select participants, other than the named executive officers.
-Although officers that participated in the Senior Executive Incentive Plan during 2014 do not participate in the Bonus Plan, goals are set for all officers under this plan.
+The Bonus Plan performance criteria, target percentages, and plan awards for bonus payments for the fiscal year ended December 31, 2015 (paid in 2016) were set in February 2015; however, the HRC continued its past practice of periodically reviewing performance criteria against plan.
+For the 2015 plan year, the Bonus Plan's goal for our named executive officers and other members of senior management consisted of a combination of Adjusted EBITDA and customer satisfaction improvement.
+Although officers that participated in the Senior Executive Incentive Plan during 2015 did not participate in the Bonus Plan, goals were set for all officers under this plan.
 The measurement used to gauge the attainment of these goals is called the "corporate score."

-For 2014, financial goals are based on Adjusted EBITDA, representing up to 80% of the corporate score.
+For 2015, financial goals were based on Adjusted EBITDA, representing up to 80% of the corporate score.
 EBITDA is a common measure of company performance in the gaming industry and as a basis for valuation of gaming companies and, in the case of Adjusted EBITDA, as a measure of compliance with certain debt covenants.